sebastian-lapuschkin-sideprojects/gscholar-tracking/README.md

 At some later time, once enough dated data points have been gathered, I will add functionality to draw some neat lines.

 ## How to use this tool
 First, clone this repo.
 Then, `pip install -r requirements.txt` all required packages.
 The tool can then be neatly used from command line.
-The following help text should be self-explanatory.:
+The following help text should be self-explanatory:
 ```
 $ python main.py --help
 Usage: main.py [OPTIONS]